Editorial · Safety & Workforce

 Law & Compliance

-Hire-time safety and health training was expanded to cover all industries and all employment types under the April 2024 (令和6年4月) revision.
-Labona — operator of a five-language e-learning platform — gives a systematic walkthrough of the duty scope under Article 59 of the Industrial Safety and Health Act, the eight statutory training items, online delivery, dispatch workers, record retention, and multilingual delivery.
+Japan's on-hire safety and health training (雇入れ時安全衛生教育) was expanded to cover all industries and all employment types under the April 2024 (令和6年4月) revision of the Japanese Industrial Safety and Health Act.
+Labona — a five-language e-learning provider for Japan — gives a systematic walkthrough of the duty scope under ISHA Article 59, the eight statutory training items under 労働安全衛生規則第35条, online delivery, dispatch workers, 3-year record retention, and multilingual delivery — for HR and compliance staff at Japan-based employers.

 Training Design